Proprietary professional network redesign

 It also provided more flexibility in avoiding zero results because search results were updated after each applied filter (in comparison with a batch filtering in Option 1).

 The new search bar is smaller and is combined with the top used filter.
 Also, Sort By dropdown which was missing before gives more freedom flexibility to the user.

 Collapsed left side bar

-Filters are grouped into three lines with icons.
+New filters are grouped into three lines of buttons with icons instead of three columns with the headers which were used before.
 The same icons are used in the applied filter labels.

 Based on user feedback I added new filters related to the investment characteristics.
 I created a separate group for these filters.